On the Integral Part of A-Motivic Cohomology: Models and the integral part of -motivic cohomology

-Maximal good models have an interpretation in terms of {\it Frobenius sheaves} that we now recall.
+Maximal good sublattices have an interpretation in terms of \emph{Frobenius sheaves} that we now recall.
 Let $X$ be a smooth connected scheme over $\bF$, and let $\pi(X)$ be its \'etale fundamental group.
 We still denote by $\sigma$ the Frobenius on $X$.
 Let $\cF(X)$ be the category whose objects are pairs $(\cV,\varphi)$ where $\cV$ is a locally-free $\cO_X$-module of finite rank and $\varphi:\sigma^*\cV\to \cV$ is an isomorphism of $\cO_X$-modules.
-Morphisms in this category are morphisms of the underlying $\cO_X$-modules with commuting $\varphi$-action. \begin{Example} Objects of $\cF(\Spec E)$ are Frobenius spaces over $E$, and objects of $\cF(\Spec \cO_E)$ are pairs $(V,\varphi)$ where $V$ is a finite free $\cO_E$-module, and where $\varphi:\sigma^*V\to V$ is an $\cO_E$-linear isomorphism. \end{Example} The following result is due to Katz in \cite[Prop.
+Morphisms in this category are morphisms of the underlying $\cO_X$-modules with commuting $\varphi$-action. \begin{Example} Objects of $\cF(\Spec E)$ are Frobenius spaces over $E$, and objects of $\cF(\Spec \cO_E)$ are pairs $(V,\varphi)$ where $V$ is a finite free $\cO_E$-module, and where $\varphi:\sigma^*V\to V$ is an $\cO_E$-linear isomorphism. \end{Example}

+Until the end of this subsection, $E$ is a local function field with perfect residue field $k$.
+As a consequence, $E=k(\!(\varpi)\!)$.
+We fix a separable closure $E^s$ of $E$ and denote by $G_E$ the absolute Galois group $\Gal(E^s|E)$ of $E$.
+Let also $I_E\subset G_E$ be the inertia subgroup.
+The following result is due to Katz in \cite[Prop.
 4.1.1]{katz-modular}. \begin{Theorem} There is a rank-preserving equivalence of categories from $\cF(X)$ to the category of $\bF$-linear continuous representation of $\pi(X)$, which commutes with base change.
 For $X=\Spec E$, it is explicitly given by

 where $\pi(\Spec E)$ is identified with $\Gal(E^s|E)$, and acts on the right-hand side of $V\otimes_E E^s$. \end{Theorem}